ProJobless/Charme/readme.md

 Charme is distributed under the terms of the GNU General Public License, version 3.
 See the LICENSE.txt file for details.

-## Developers
+## Recommended IDE
-* We use Sublime Text 3 with https://github.com/jdc0589/JsFormat plugin to write code.
+Sublime Text 3 with https://github.com/jdc0589/JsFormat plugin.

 ## Libraries